Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Necromancer Wizard (MPMM).md

 aliases: ["Necromancer Wizard"]
 ---
 # Necromancer Wizard
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-264, Volo's Guide to Monsters p.
-217*
+264*

 Necromancers study the interaction of life, death, and undeath.
 Some necromancers dig up or purchase corpses to create Undead servitors.
 A few instead use their powers for good, hunting Undead.